“Hello boys…I’m baaaaaack!”

 The Blu-ray packaging claims that the film comes with a DTS-HD Master Audio 7.1 track.
 But after scouring Disc 1 — both the Theatrical and Special Edition — the best I could find was a DTS-HD Master Audio 5.1 track for both.
-The bad(dish) news is that Fox is likely holding back a seven-channel/DTS:X track until the film’s 4K release next month.
+The bad(dish) news is that Fox is likely holding back a 7.1/DTS:X track until the film’s 4K release next month.
 The exceedingly good news is that this five-channel presentation absolutely rocks on its own merit.

 It doesn’t take long for the track to make an impression: the exploding opening credits give both the subs and the rear speakers a workout.
 And that’s only the first bit of directionality; sound bounces dynamically from one speaker to the next during the aerial dog fights and as the alien explosions consume the planet’s cities.
 Believe it or not, all of this activity never drowns out the dialogue or well-placed quips in the film.
 The result is a spectacular, totally immersive experience that offers you a front row seat to an alien invasion.